sasithhansaka/sasithhansaka/README.md

-# 👋 Hi there, I'm [Your Name]!
+# 👋 Hi there, I'm Sasith Hansaka

 Welcome to my GitHub profile!
-I'm a passionate **Full Stack Developer** with expertise in building dynamic web, mobile, and desktop applications.
-I specialize in React, Spring Boot, Kotlin, and more.
-Feel free to explore my repositories and check out my projects!

----

-## 📝 About Me

-- 💻 I’m currently working on a variety of projects including web development, mobile apps, and IoT-based solutions.
-- 🌱 I’m continuously learning and exploring new technologies to enhance my skills.
-- 🎯 My goal is to develop innovative solutions using modern web technologies and machine learning.

----
+I am a software engineering undergraduate with a strong foundation in both front-end and back-end development.
+I specialize in technologies such as React.js, Spring Boot, Express and modern web development frameworks, and I have experience creating innovative, scalable, and efficient web, desktop, and mobile applications.
+I am always eager to expand my skill set and contribute to cutting-edge software development projects.

 ## 🌐 Socials